EihwazDE/7d2d/H7SB_Toolbelt/README.md

 **The option for players to keep their tool belt after death must be enabled.**

+**Don't empty the inventory by pressing the trashcan button in creative mode.**

 It's a known bug that you can "overwind" while scrolling.
 It is recommended to use the hotkeys.

 --- --- --- --- --- --- --- --- ---